Children must be five by 30 June in the year they enrol in the Preparatory Year. There is no waiting list for enrolment in the Preparatory Year.

 The transition from primary to secondary school is an exciting time for students and their parents.
 It is the next stage in a lifelong educational journey leading to new experiences and challenges.
 The more informed everyone is, the more likely the experience will be positive for you and your child.

-After the relatively familiar surroundings of the primary school (where there is usually one main classroom teacher for each child and one or two specialist teachers), it can be daunting to move to a secondary school where there are many more teachers, new surroundings and a different approach to timetabling.
+After the relatively familiar surroundings of the primary school, it can be daunting to move to a secondary school where there are many more teachers, new surroundings and a different approach to timetabling.